NeilJustice/ZenUnitAndMetalMock/README.md

    false, 10, 12, 11)
 {
    ARE_EQUAL(expectedReturnValue, IsInclusiveBetween(lowerBound, number, upperBound));
-   // ZenUnit uses declarative-style assertion names
+   // ZenUnit uses declarative-style instead of procedural-style assertion names
    // such as ARE_EQUAL and IS_TRUE instead of ASSERT_EQUAL and ASSERT_TRUE
    // to give ZenUnit a reading experience similar to
    // reading an executable specification document.